-- 1. The refund periods for students in the Fall and Spring semesters are as follows: - c.
-100% refund during the first academic calendar week; - d.
-75% refund during the second academic calendar week; - e.
-50% refund during the third academic calendar week; and - f.
+- 1. The refund periods for students in the Fall and Spring semesters are as follows: - a.
+100% refund during the first academic calendar week; - b.
+75% refund during the second academic calendar week; - c.
+50% refund during the third academic calendar week; and - d.
 0% refund as of the fourth academic calendar week. - 2.
 The refund periods for Summer courses for students are as follows: - a.
 100% refund during the first and second days of classes; - b.
 75% refund during the third and fourth days of classes; - c.
-50% refund during the two following business days; and - d.
+50% refund during the fifth and sixth days of classes - d.
 0% refund after the above period.